-The technology age has taken over many aspects of our lives and that includes sleeping.
-Panasonic’s new “sleep environmental system” is a ridiculously extravagant boudoir setting and system called Restino that’s been developed with the help of Professor Lin Guang Xu of the Hiroshima University Graduate School of Arts and Sciences.
-This rather elaborate system consisting of electronics up the whazoo, includes sensors that are embedded into the mattress to gauge movement, light sensors, audio via built-in speakers and timers to control all of these.
-Here’s how it works and we’ll skip the getting into your jammies part, when the system is switched on, the bed is then set to provide a certain amount if sensation to the body by giving of heat and vibrations to help you relax by checking the air temperature (since it’ll be hooked up to your aircon as well).
-The lights and audio will determine the settings for sleep accordingly to lead you off to la la land.
+The technology age has taken over many aspects of our lives, and that includes sleeping.
+Panasonic’s new “sleep environmental system” is a ridiculously extravagant boudoir setting and a system called Restino that’s been developed with Professor Lin Guang Xu of the Hiroshima University Graduate School of Arts and Sciences.
+This rather elaborate system consisting of electronics up the whazoo includes sensors embedded into the mattress to gauge movement, light sensors, audio via built-in speakers, and timers to control all of these.
+Here’s how it works, and we’ll skip the getting into your jammies part; when the system is switched on, the bed is then set to provide a certain amount if sensation to the body by giving heat and vibrations to help you relax by checking the air temperature (since it’ll be hooked up to your aircon as well).
+The lights and audio will determine the settings for sleep accordingly to lead you off to la-la land.